daniel-finnan/football_pca/README.md

 ### Number of components

 We must decide on the number of principal components, $m$, to retain.
-There’s lots written on this part of the PCA methodology, so we’ll refer to an authority on the subject.
+There is a lot written on this part of the PCA methodology, so we’ll refer to an authority on the subject.

 “It is crucial to know how small $m$ can be taken without serious information loss,” according to I.T.
 Jolliffe, [Principal Component